webability/WAJAF/readme.txt

 - hiddenfieldElement modified to use data as default value
 - Error corrected in WA.eventManager using the WA.nothing void function (error in IE)
 - Error corrected in WA.ajaxManager aborting requests
+- Calculation of elements positions has been replaced with 'auto' instead of 'undefined
+- Corrected a bug on IE when assigning a type of an input already attached

 V2, build 1 - 2012-06-19:
 - 4gl Manager rewritten, lighter, faster, event driven